ananthakrishnan665/Splunk-Incident-investigation-simulation/README.md

  * `IP 40.80.148.42` - IP was seen attempting to scan our web server.
  * `Acunetix` - A Web scanner tool that the attacker used to perform the scanning attempts.
  * `23.22.63.114` - IP conducted brute-force attack.
- * `40.80.148.42` - IP used for successful login
+ * `40.80.148.42` - IP used for successful login.
- * `3791.exe`: file executed on server
+ * `3791.exe`: file executed on server.
- * `poisonivy-is-coming-for-you-batman.jpeg`- file defaced our website
+ * `poisonivy-is-coming-for-you-batman.jpeg`- file defaced our website.
- * `prankglassinebracket.jumpingcrab.com` - Domain name of attacker
+ * `prankglassinebracket.jumpingcrab.com` - Domain name of attacker.
- * `lillian.rose@po1s0n1vy.com` - Email associated with suspicious IP
+ * `lillian.rose@po1s0n1vy.com` - Email associated with suspicious IP.
- * `MirandaTateScreensaver.scr.exe` - secondary attack vector if the initial compromise failed
+ * `MirandaTateScreensaver.scr.exe` - secondary attack vector if the initial compromise failed.

 ## Conclusion
  This project gave me a hands-on experience in investigating a Cyber attack using Splunk as a Soc Analyst role.
 I got a practical experience on how attackers progress through each Cyber Kill Chain framework & learned how to: